pipolinlab/ExplorePipolin/README.md

   --keep-tmp                  Preserve intermediate files produced during the
                               run (it might be useful for debugging).

+  --keep-going                Do not stop analysis if an error is raised for
+                              one of the genomes.

   -h, --help                  Show this message and exit.
 ```